 Acknowledgements

 I am very grateful to the faculty members of Beam Reach who include Jason Wood, Val Veirs and Scott Veirs for all of their assistance and guidance during this project.
 Thanks to Todd Shuster for captaining our research vessel the Gato Verde and to University of Washington Friday Harbor Labs for supplying a place for us to stay and learn while on land.
 Dr. Robert Otis and The Whale Museum for the use of their historical data.
-Ken Balcumb for his expertise and information on the orca’s movement.
+Ken Balcomb for his expertise and information on the orca’s movement.
 Lynn Weber/Roochvarg for editing this paper.

 References